yaymukund/webaudio-player/README.md

 - [ ] test skipless playback using `<audio>`
 - [ ] let the user configure preload cache size
 - [ ] `preload` returns a `Promise` instance
+- [ ] support overriding `XMLHttpRequest`*

+* evaluate if this is even worth it given the webaudio api's browser support.